sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

 Google's Zanzibar system is a testament to the prowess of modern technology.
 According to the paper, Zanzibar handles access management for an astonishing number of resources - we're talking trillions of objects - used by hundreds of millions of users.
 What makes these figures even more impressive is the wide array of client services that rely on Zanzibar.
 Renowned platforms like Google Maps, Google Drive, and YouTube, all depend on Zanzibar for their authorization needs.

 But Zanzibar doesn't just handle this enormous load, it does so rapidly and reliably.
-The system boasts a remarkable response time, with 95% of requests being handled within just 10 milliseconds.
+The system boasts a remarkable response time, with 95% of requests being handled within just 10 milliseconds and 99% within 20 milliseconds.
 On top of this, Zanzibar has proven its reliability, maintaining an exceptional availability rate of 99.999% over the past three years.

 However, the impact of the Zanzibar paper extends beyond these impressive technical capabilities.
 The release of the paper pushed a flurry of development in the authorization realm, resulting in a variety of open-source projects and SaaS offerings inspired by Google's Zanzibar, including [Ory Keto](https://github.com/ory/keto), [AuthZed](https://authzed.com/), and [OpenFGA](https://openfga.dev/).